mainmatter/mainmatter.com/_posts/2020-10-30-the-guide-to-making-remote-work-work.md

 All these problems are easy to get right though when following a number of simple practices:

 - There needs to be proper audio and video hardware in place.
-For groups joining a call together that means a proper conference speaker that ensures people on the other end will be able to hear everyone in the room even if more than one person speaks at the same time and ideally a wall-mounted webcam that shows the entire room.
+For two or more people joining a call together that means a proper conference speaker that ensures people on the other end will be able to hear everyone in the room even if more than one person speaks at the same time and ideally a wall-mounted webcam that shows the entire room.
 For people joining individually, it means they must use headsets that ensure good audio quality and do not also capture all of their surroundings.
 - Turning cameras on so people can see each other makes a big difference in communication style – seeing someone's facial expression when they say something can often prevent misinterpreting what they are saying.
 And people